-• financial assets that are determined to have low credit risk at the reporting date; and

-- d) Financial Assets and Financial Liabilities (continued) - v) Impairment of financial assets (continued) - other financial assets for which credit risk (i.e. the risk of default occurring over the expected life of the asset) has not increased significantly since initial recognition.
+- financial assets that are determined to have low credit risk at the reporting date; and - other financial assets for which credit risk (i.e. the risk of default occurring over the expected life of the asset) has not increased significantly since initial recognition.